 Which One is the Better Processor?

-Despite the similar price tag of the Realme and Samsung device, the performance difference between them both is just too big to not notice.
-The Snapdragon 720G has a better GPU, CPU, AI engine, ISP, display and connectivity support and so on.
-So hands down Realme 6 Pro with the Snapdragon 720G is a much better device than Samsung’s Exynos 9611 powered Samsung Galaxy M31.
-You can check full specs comparison between Realme 6 Pro vs Galaxy M31 from here.
+Despite the similar price tag of the Realme and Samsung devices, the performance difference between them is just too big not to notice.
+The Snapdragon 720G has a better GPU, CPU, AI engine, ISP, display and connectivity support, etc. So, hands down, Realme 6 Pro with the Snapdragon 720G is a much better device than Samsung’s Exynos 9611-powered Samsung Galaxy M31.